 Reasons for urgent replacement of your citizenship card or certificate may include:

-- Requirement to prove Canadian citizenship for work or school
+- Need to prove Canadian citizenship for work or school

 Replace or Renew a Canadian Citizenship Card